zoyander/saiams/public/docs/02_getting-started-with-the-intrapology-software.md

 Once installed, open Servez.
 Then, do the following (the image below is annotated to show where buttons are located):

 1. Click the “…” button under the “Folder to Serve” heading, located near the top right corner of the app window.
 A file window will open.
-Find your `intrapology-hello-world` folder and select it.
+Find your `intrinsink-hello-world` folder and select it.
 2. Click the “Start” button, located towards the bottom left corner of the app window.
 3. Click the “Launch Browser” button, located next to the “Start” button.
 This should open the [audience view](./01_overview.md#audience-view-example) of the template performance in your web browser.